March 27 Column: Container Vegetables

 For this week’s column, I detailed how to grow vegetables in containers.
 I realize that some folks are very limited in space or they live in an apartment or condo.
 Container vegetables to the rescue!
 You can read my column in today’s edition of The Spokesman-Review: No space?
 No problem, as many vegetables can be grown in containers.
 Or you can read the text of my column underneath the video.

-You’ll find information on choosing a pot size based on the vegetables you want to grow, the best type of soil to use, and learn about self-watering containers.
+You’ll find information on choosing a pot size based on the vegetables you want to grow.
+I discuss the best type of soil to use and self-watering containers.
 I hope you’ll find the column interesting.
-And I have to add that even though we have a large vegetable garden, we also grow vegetables in pots because, well, you can never have too many veggies, right?
+Even though we have a large vegetable garden, we also grow vegetables in pots.
+You can never have too many veggies, right?
 This year, we’ll grow regular potatoes, sweet potatoes and tomatoes in containers.

 I had a lot of fun putting together this week’s video.
-Bill and I moved our both our hoop house and livestock panel arbor to another area of the veggie garden and I also set up our bean arbor.
+Bill and I moved our our hoophouse and livestock panel arbor to another area of the veggie garden.
+I also set up our bean arbor.
 I left the camera rolling while we did all that, but sped it up a bit so it wouldn’t be too boring!

-I also provided more information about the agricultural insect netting that we are testing in our garden this year (this has generated so much interest!).
-And lastly, I demonstrated how I prune back the geraniums (Pelargoniums) that I overwintered.
-The purpose was to promote more compact growth and the bonus is that I am rooting some of the cuttings.
+You’ll also find more information about the agricultural insect netting that we are testing in our garden this year.
+This has generated so much interest!
+Lastly, you will see how I prune back the geraniums (Pelargoniums) that I overwintered.
+This promotes more compact growth and the bonus is that I am rooting some of the cuttings.
 I love free plants!

 I hope you’ll enjoy the video: